thepika206/sales-tracker/readme.md

 # Icebox Features
 - Track Sources of leads to know which Sources are responsible for the most and best leads
+- Additional Reporting on Sales
+- API for lead import, default owner

 # Credits
 - By Patrick Cheung - pika206@gmail.com